wjpark1/MachineLearning/README.md

 # MachineLearning
 This is a project that I built while taking COMPSCI 189: Introduction to Machine Learning, at Berkeley.
-It is a neural network implementation and library that uses matrix operations underneath.
+Its files include a standalone perceptron implementation, a mini-library for constructing and training neural networks, and neural network models for a variety of applications.
+The result is a neural network that can solve various tasks.

 ## Technology
-This project was built with Python, NumPy and Matplotlib.
+This project was built from scratch with Python, NumPy and Matplotlib.
+It does not use frameworks like TensorFlow, Keras, etc.

 ## Features
 - Sin(x) approximation